wazumah/Bioinformatics-Molecular-Docking-Internship/README.md

 # Bioinformatics-Molecular-Docking-Internship
-An 8-Week Industry-Oriented Internship by BioCode Innovators  About the Program Welcome to the official GitHub repository of the BioCode Innovators Bioinformatics &amp; Molecular Docking Internship Program.
+An 8-Week Industry-Oriented Internship by BioCode Innovators.
+About the Program welcome to the official GitHub repository of the BioCode Innovators Bioinformatics and Molecular Docking Internship Program.